iam-manzoor/Python-Learning/Day-3/README.md

     - Tuple ()
   - **Performance and Memory**
     - Tuple, is more memory-efficient because their size is fixed, Faster
-    - List, Need more memory because its elements can be changed, SLower for certain operation
+    - List, Need more memory because its elements can be changed, Slower for certain operation
   - **Hashing and Dictionary Keys**
     - Tuples can be used as keys with in dictionaries
     - List can not be used as key with in dictionaries